alankrantas/micropython-BPIBIT/README.md

 realGPIO = BPIBIT.analogPin(pin=2)
 ```

-Available digital pins are 0-16; available analog pins are 0-7, 10-12.
-Unlike micro:bit, all these pins can be used in most situations.
-(Of course, Pin 5 and 11 are connected to button A/B and a buzzer on Pin 0.)
+Available digital pins are 0-16 (of micro:bit); available analog pins are 0-7, 10-12 (of micro:bit).
+Of course, Pin 5 and 11 are connected to button A/B and the buzzer is on Pin 0.

 Note: if you tur on ESP32's WiFi, only pin 1, 2 and 5 can b used as analog pins.